Young scholar award DCM2017

 In addition to the oral presentation, all of the shortlisted applicants will be asked to prepare a poster on the same subject of the abstract.
 These posters will be placed together and highlighted during the first poster session on Monday afternoon.
 This will provide the Young Scholar Award Selection Committee ample opportunity to evaluate the quality of the posters, and to interact with their respective presenters.
 This will then serve as the base to select the Gold and the Silver Award winners.

-In addition to the highlighting of their work in the oral and poster programmes, each:
+In addition to the highlighting of their work in the oral and poster programmes:

-- Silver Young Scholar Award winner will receive an Award certificate, and a Conference Dinner ticket.
+- The Silver Young Scholar Award winner will receive an Award certificate, and a Conference Dinner ticket.